Adityagowda98/Enterprise-Data-Science/README.md

 # Enterprise-Data-Science
-The respective ipynb files shows three main figures of three nations(India, Unites States and Germany) fig1 shows--Absolute Covid Cases per Population over time. fig2 shows--Covid Vaccination rate overtime of 1st Dose(Percentage of the population) fig3 shows--Covid Vaccination rate overtime of 2nd Dose(Percentage of the population)
+The respective ipynb files shows three main figures of three nations(India, Unites States and Germany). fig1 shows--Absolute Covid Cases per Population over time. fig2 shows--Covid Vaccination rate overtime of 1st Dose(Percentage of the population). fig3 shows--Covid Vaccination rate overtime of 2nd Dose(Percentage of the population).

 The vaccination dataset are been taken from the below links:-